tanksdude/tanks-game/tanks-game/docs/list-of-levels.md

 * Types: "vanilla-extra", "random-vanilla"
 * Internal name: `untraditional_divider`
 * Default color: `#76C67D`
-* Level effects: Respawning Powerups, Magnetism, Minefield Ã— 4
+* Level effects: Respawning Powerups, Magnetism, Minefield × 4

 Instead of the usual vertical dividers, there's only one horizontal wall?!
 Keep your wits about you as you try to get a powerup, because all of them are in treacherous locations!